-You should apply for financial aid as early as possible, but you cannot receive an official award letter until you have applied and been accepted to Maranatha.
+Students should apply for financial aid as early as possible but cannot receive an official award letter until they have applied and been accepted to MBU.
 Pell Grants are NOT available to anyone who has received a bachelor's degree.

-The Free Application for Federal Student Aid (FAFSA) may be completed as soon as you complete your federal tax returns for the previous year.
+The Free Application for Federal Student Aid (FAFSA) may be completed as soon as federal tax returns for the previous year are completed.
 Financial aid must applied for every year because it is awarded on an annual basis.
-Check the website for more details: http://www.mbu.edu/financial-aid/.
+Check the MBU Financial Aid website for more details.

 Maranatha participates in the Federal Direct Loan Program.
 These loans are governed by federal laws.
 A FAFSA must be submitted before any funds are allocated.
 Federal Direct Loans are low-interest loans for students.
 Repayment begins six months after the student leaves school, graduates, or drops below half-time enrollment status.
-More information is available at www.studentloans.gov.
+More information is available on the Federal Students Aid website.